Ryan Anderson (basketball, born 1992): Professional career

 After going undrafted in the 2016 NBA draft, Anderson played for the Orlando Magic in the 2016 NBA Summer League.
 He ultimately signed with the Antwerp Giants in the Belgian League.

 Following the 2016–17 campaign, Anderson signed with s.Oliver Würzburg of the German Basketball Bundesliga.

 For 2018–19, Anderson joined the Delaware Blue Coats of the NBA G League.

 On January 29, 2020, he has signed with MBC Mykolaiv in the Ukrainian Basketball Superleague.

 On July 11, 2020, he has signed with Šiauliai of the Lithuanian Basketball League.

 Coaching career

-Arizona Wildcats (2021–2022)
+On September 2, 2021, Anderson returned to Arizona as a graduate assistant.

-On September 2, 2021, Former Arizona standout Ryan Anderson returning to Wildcats as graduate assistant.
+At the end of the 2024-25 college basketball season, Anderson left Xavier to follow former Xavier head coach Sean Miller to Texas.